About epidemic thunderstorm asthma

 The Victorian Government is improving how we plan, communicate and work with our health services during emergencies.

-Working with our public hospitals, we have built a real-time hospital emergency monitoring system (RHEMS).
-This system provides the department with real-time data on patient presentations to the state’s 38 public hospitals.
+Working with our public hospitals, we have built a system that provides the department with near real-time data on emergency department patient presentations.

-The system is the first of its kind in Victoria and will help the department identify a surge in hospital demand, enabling us to respond in a more timely and effective way, and improving our ability to protect the community.
+The system will help the department identify a surge in hospital demand, enabling us to respond in a more timely and effective way, and improving our ability to protect the community.

-The department also has a range of communications capabilities available to provide early advice and information to critical stakeholders including health services during potential and actual emergencies, such as SMS messaging and email notifications.
+The department also has a range of communications capabilities available to provide early advice and information to critical stakeholders including health services during potential and actual emergencies.

 Will the monitoring system be publicly available?

 The data and information in the system is protected and only used for the purposes of managing emergencies.